jiaminho/Human-Trajectory-Prediction-LSTM/README.md

 [ETH/UCY Dataset Source](https://github.com/crowdbotp/OpenTraj)

 ## Objectives
-1. **Trajectory Prediction using LSTMs**: Train two LSTM (Long Short-Term Memory) models to accurately forecast pedestrian trajectories based on the given dataset.
+1. **Trajectory Prediction using LSTM**: Train a LSTM (Long Short-Term Memory) model to accurately forecast pedestrian trajectories based on the given dataset.
+2. **Trajectory Prediction using Encoder Decoder LSTM**: Train Encoder-Decoder LSTM model to accurately forecast pedestrian trajectories based on the given dataset.
-2. **Trajectory Synthesis using VAE**: Utilize a Variational Autoencoder (VAE) to generate or synthesize new, plausible pedestrian trajectories.
+3. **Trajectory Generation using VAE**: Utilize a Variational Autoencoder (VAE) to generate new pedestrian trajectories.